polterguy/cronos/README.md

 DateRangeCollection availability = !(alice | bob);

 /*
+ * Calculates when both Alice and Bob are busy.
+ */
+DateRangeCollection bothBusy = alice & bob;

+/*
  * The following finds the first opening in the above dataset
  * that is larger or equal to 2 hours.
  *